mrINEX/learn-English/Course 3 English.md

 words: like, [dislike], [enjoy], love, [be fond of - FOND OF], [favourite - favorite], hate, [prefer], WITHOUT
       [wing], [tongue], [king - kin], [sing - sin], uncle, bank, [single], [like running], [enjoy running],
 sentence: I like skiing.
+I like skating.
 [I enjoy readind newspapers.]
 (I [am fond of] running.)
 I'[m fond of] riding a bicycle.
 He [is fond of] swimming.
 I am fond of travelling.
 I enjoy travelling.
 I love travelling.
 My favourite sport is swimming.
 This is my favorite game.
 I hate computer games.
 [I hate walking when it rains.]
 (I don't like riding a bicycle I prefer surfing the net.)
 [I prefer walking.]
 I'm fond of music.
 I hate [bad] weather.

+2.08
+words: [ride - RIDE], [week], [month], [Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday], afternoon, [once, twice, three times, four times]
+      [lifestyle], only, [prefer], [what's], [he's got == he has got], how often, every [day/week/month/year], once a month, three times, four times, my lifestyle, [what's]
+sentence: How often do you travel?
+Do you travel?
+[How often do you go for a walk.]
+How often do you walk together?
+I rarely travel.
+We surf the enternet every day.
+[What is the second day of the week?
+What is the first day of the week?]
+I go for a walk [three times a day].
+How often do you ride a bike?
+How often do you skate?
+I rarely ski.
+[What does Magg do every morning?]
+[What does Olga ride?]